Funstab/MechanoidManager/README.md

 1. Go to the mod settings in the main menu or in-game.
 2. Use the checkbox to enable or disable mechanoids entirely.
 3. Use the slider to set the desired frequency of mechanoid encounters from 0% (no mechanoids) to 200% (double frequency).
+4. Toggle the "Easier Mechanoids" option to enable or disable the easier mechanoids features.
-4. The mod will automatically adjust the mechanoid incidents based on your settings.
+5. The mod will automatically adjust the mechanoid incidents based on your settings.

 ## Compatibility